cnti-testcatalog/testsuite/RATIONALE.md

 * ✔️ Test if the CNF crashes when pod delete occurs

+Why: The CNF should recreate the minimum number of replicas when a pod fails.
+This experiment helps to simulate such a scenario with forced/graceful pod failure on specific or random replicas of an application resource.
+It then checks the deployment sanity (replica availability & uninterrupted service) and recovery workflow of the application.

 * ✔️ Test if the CNF crashes when pod memory hog occurs

 * ✔️ Test if the CNF crashes when pod io stress occurs